Car maker Tesla sued in China for trademark infringement

 The Beijing Third Intermediate Court will hear the case on Aug.
 5, according to a statement on the court’s website.
 Tesla China declined comment.
 Zhan declined to be interviewed.

 The case underscores one of the thorniest problems faced by foreign firms in China.
-Global companies including Apple Inc (AAPL.O), Koninklijke Philips NV (PHG.AS) and Unilever NV (UNc.AS) have all been embroiled in trademark disputes in the country in the past.
+Global companies including Apple Inc , Koninklijke Philips NV and Unilever NV have all been embroiled in trademark disputes in the country in the past.

 Zhan, who claims ownership of the “Tesla” trademark, has long been a headache for the Palo Alto, California-based car maker and in part contributed to Tesla’s belated arrival in China.